joelfolded/nCalc/README.md

 # nCalc
 nCalc is a simple phyical Calculator.
-The Source Code is Open- Source.
-PLEASE REMEMBER THE
+The Code is Open Source tho it is strictly prohibited to use the Code for commercial use.